Complete this form to submit a registration request for class field trip programs.

 How do we explore space?
-Students use critical thinking skills to investigate basic science and math concepts while learning about NASA's programs in our spacecraft, Space Shuttle simulators, and Mission Control room.
+In our Space Station and Mission Control, students use critical thinking skills to investigate basic science and math concepts while learning about NASA's programs.

 Pushes, Pulls, and Planes (Grade 3)